 Carried Interest Remains Intact, New Code Section 1061 is a Farce

-The 2016 Presidential Campaign of Donald J. Trump made closing the so-called “carried interest” loophole one the primary issues of the campaign.
-He accused the very standard provision of being a loophole for Wall Street and the wealth that were “getting away with murder.”
+The 2016 Presidential Campaigns of both Donald J. Trump and Hillary Clinton made closing the so-called “carried interest loophole” one the primary issues of the election.
+Trump labeled a very standard tax provision as being a loophole for Wall Street and the wealthy that were “getting away with murder.”

-The Tax Cuts and Jobs Act created new Internal Revenue Code section 1061 intended to treat hedge funds that operate via partnerships differently from other partnerships by putting limits on the ability of an investment manager to partner with a hedge fund and receive a capital interest in exchange for professional services, which is sometimes called “sweat equity,” that would be taxed as long-term capital gain upon disposition.
+The Tax Cuts and Jobs Act created new Internal Revenue Code section 1061 intended to treat hedge funds that operate via partnerships differently from other partnerships by putting limits on the ability of an investment manager to partner with a hedge fund and receive a capital interest in exchange for professional services, which is sometimes called “sweat equity” or "carried interest," that would be taxed as long-term capital gain upon disposition.

 In startup companies, sweat equity is considered something positive; giving employees ownership in the company as a reward for excellent service.
 But when it involves Wall Street, it’s viewed unfavorably because the investment managers will typically have an artificially low salary replaced with more equity.
 Nevertheless, the rationale behind long-term capital gain is to reward those who take risks since risk is a critical part of a capitalist economy.
 If you exchange guaranteed salary for speculative equity, you are taking a risk for which you should be rewarded with a lower tax rate on any resulting gain.
 After all, when private equity funds do well, it’s because they turned a company around saving many jobs in the process.
 And while turning around a company may involve significant layoffs in an effort to “lean out,” a company going bankrupt would result in layoffs of the entire workforce; it’s the lesser of two evils.
 The same logic cannot be applied to short-selling firms, but this is not a discussion of public policy.